 Dr. Linda L. Curtis

-As the Director of the Department of Defense Education Activity Pacific, Dr. Linda Curtis is responsible for a $375M annual budget and 50 schools located in Guam, Japan, Okinawa, and the Republic of Korea.
+Prior to her appointment as Principal Deputy Director and Associate Director of Academics, Dr. Curtis served as the Director of the Department of Defense Education Activity Pacific, where Dr. Curtis was responsible for a $375M annual budget and 50 schools located in Guam, Japan, Okinawa, and the Republic of Korea.
 DoDEA Pacific is composed of over 23,500 students and a cadre of 3,400 professional educators and support staff committed to providing an exemplary education to military-connected children.

 Additionally, Curtis served from 2006 to 2009 as the Deputy Director of DoDEA Europe serving 36,000 students in 81 schools.
 As the Superintendent of Schools from 2001 to 2006 in the Isles, United Kingdom and Brussels Districts, Curtis supervised and provided educational support to schools in England, Iceland, the Azores, Bahrain, Belgium, Germany, and the Netherlands.

 A career educator, Curtis also served as assistant superintendent, principal, assistant principal and teacher in Germany and Belgium.
 Prior to joining DoDEA, Curtis was a teacher in Australia and Fort Wayne, Indiana.

 Curtis holds a Bachelor of Science degree in elementary education from Indiana University.
 Additionally, she earned two master's degrees from Indiana University in school administration and elementary education with a concentration in reading and special education.
 In 2006, Curtis earned her doctorate in educational leadership from Argosy University.

 A passionate advocate for high student achievement, Curtis is actively involved in strengthening science, technology, engineering, and mathematics (STEM) opportunities across the curriculum.
 She has extensive experience building partnerships between DoD schools and the military as well as universities.